AstroUQ/ladder/README.md

 ## To-Do:
  - Stars:
     - Generate narrow band luminosity data (currently have bolometric luminosity and temperature).
+	- Simulate variability in some regions on the HR diagram.
  - Create standard galaxy populations and radii for galaxy types.
  - Galaxy Rotation Curves
     - Curves given black hole and no black hole